Quasimaps to quivers with potentials: Vertex functions and Bethe equations for

 \section{Vertex functions and Bethe equations for $\Hilb^n(\bbC^3)$}

-In this section, we compute vertex functions for the Hilbert schemes $\Hilb^n(\bbC^3)$ of points on $\bbC^3$ (ref.~Example \ref{key exam}).
-We determine their ``saddle point equations" via the Mellin-Barnes integral method.
-This gives the ``Bethe equations" for the representation of the 1-shifted affine Yangian as studied by \cite{RSYZ2}.
+In this section, we compute the vertex function of Hilbert schemes $\Hilb^n(\bbC^3)$ of points on $\bbC^3$ (ref.~Example \ref{key exam}).
+We express it in terms of a contour integral and determine the ``saddle point equations" of the integrant.
+This gives the ``Bethe equations" for the representation of the $(-1)$-shifted affine Yangian as studied by \cite{RSYZ2}.